Frequently Asked Questions

 Cuddle Parties are for adults to relax.
 18 and up, for legal and safety reasons.

 We do, however, have a few Certified Facilitators who are pioneering Family CP’s, where a limited number of children are allowed with their parents.
 Not all Facilitators have the option to try this.
 If this interests you, contact us at Cuddle Party HQ.

 How can I host a Cuddle Party at my home?

 How can I become a Certified Cuddle Party Facilitator?

-Our Certified facilitators attend a weekend workshop called Foundations of Facilitation.
-This workshop is for people wanting facilitation skills for any small group event.
+First you must complete an online course called Foundations of Facilitation.
+This is for people wanting facilitation skills for any small group event.

-Then those wishing to certify for Cuddle Parties enter Certification Training, which includes a series of coaching calls, 3 review (practice) Cuddle Parties, and confirmation of a First Aid course.
+Then those wishing to certify for Cuddle Parties enter Certification Training, which includes:

 For details, see – Foundations of Facilitation

 What is the Foundations of Facilitation live training?

 Cuddle Party offers a live 3 ½ day training periodically as interest and facilitators are available.
 We start with a Cuddle Party and then spend 3 days deconstructing what makes that work.
 This is advanced work in which we “pull back the curtain” to examine and practice the tools of effective facilitation.